AndrewWren/Quasar-mass-machine-learning/README.md

   - a 'bigger_data` folder containing:
      - `quasars.parquet` which is created from the Chen+ data file and SDSS data.

-Additional data is needed to run the model. `spectra.parquet` is too big to be on GitHub (2.4GB) and is stored on *Open Science Foundation* at [https://osf.io/6hbqx/].
+Additional data is needed to run the model as a `spectra.parquet` file is too big to be on GitHub (2.4GB) and is stored on *Open Science Foundation* at [https://osf.io/6hbqx/].
+Download this and add it to the `bigger_data` sub-folder.

-To create the `quasars.parquet` and `spectra.parquet` files from scratch, download an SDSS data file at (https://data.sdss.org/sas/dr16/eboss/qso/DR16Q/DR16Q_v4.fits), which is described on the relevant [SDSS datamodel webpage](https://dr16.sdss.org/datamodel/files/BOSS_QSO/DR16Q/DR16Q_v4.html).
-Follow instructions in `Quasar_mass_ML.ipynb`.
+To create the `quasars.parquet` and `spectra.parquet` files from scratch, download an SDSS data file (https://data.sdss.org/sas/dr16/eboss/qso/DR16Q/DR16Q_v4.fits), which is described on the relevant [SDSS datamodel webpage](https://dr16.sdss.org/datamodel/files/BOSS_QSO/DR16Q/DR16Q_v4.html).
+Follow instructions in the second cell of `Quasar_mass_ML.ipynb`.
 Please note further steps of this process downloads around 7GB, taking about half a day to run with a standard laptop and internet connection.
-The *SDSS file* can be found at
-  However the process of creating from scratch is long - potentially half a day on a standard laptop and good home internet connection.